$loop in Laravel and how to use it in foreach Loop in Laravel

 ];

-Now, here is our code in the view using parent to recursively go through the full array.
-This code is only for demonstration to show you that you can go up to any level of depth.
+helps recursively go through the full array.
+The code is only for a demonstration to show you that we can go up to any level of depth.

 <ul>